joaquimserafim/node-open-geocoder/README.md

 	options: object, ex: {addressdetails: 1, polygon_geojson: 1}
-		addressdetails = Include a breakdown of the address into elements, can be 0 | 1 the second prop can be:
+		addressdetails = Include a breakdown of the address into elements, can be 0 | 1 the second prop define the type of polygon and can be define only one:
-		 	polygon_geojson:  Output geometry of results in geojson format.
-		 	polygon_kml:      Output geometry of results in kml format.
-		 	polygon_svg:      Output geometry of results in svg format.
-		 	polygon_text:     Output geometry of results as a WKT.
+		 	polygon_geojson:  Output geometry of results in geojson format. polygon_kml    :  Output geometry of results in kml format. polygon_svg    :  Output geometry of results in svg format. polygon_text   :  Output geometry of results as a WKT.

 	cb: callback (err, res)